-After the projector is running and the image is on the screen, you can optimize the image using the onscreen menus.
+After your computer is connected properly and the computer's image is on the screen, you can optimize the image using the onscreen menus.
 For general information on using the menus, see page 27.

 - Adjust the Keystone, Contrast, or Brightness in the Basic Picture menu (page 28). - Change the Aspect Ratio.
 Choose the option that best fits your input source (page 28). - Adjust the Color Temperature in the Advanced Picture menu (page 28). - Adjust the Phase, Tracking, or Horizontal or Vertical position in the Advanced Picture menu (page 29). - Once you have optimized the image for a particular source, you can save the settings using Presets.
 This allows you to quickly recall these settings later (page 28). - If your computer is using the projector's DisplayLink connector, see the InFocus DisplayLink Manager User's Guide for information about optimizing images.